 - Preheat the oven to 350 °F (175 °C).
 Prepare a 24 cup mini muffin pan by lightly greasing it and coating each cup with cocoa powder, taping out the excess.

 - In a medium saucepan, melt the butter and peanut butter together on medium heat, then add in the sugar and stir to combine with a wooden spoon, then add the chocolate.
 Take the pan off the heat, and stir to melt the chocolate.

 - Add the eggs, one at a time, stirring well with each addition, then sift in the millet flour and the cocoa, and add the salt.
 Stir well.

 - Divide the batter between the cups of the prepared muffin pan and bake for about 17 minutes, until a cake tested inserted into the middle of one comes out clean.

 - Let cool 10 minutes then use a small offset spatula to pop them out.
 Cool on a wire rack.

-- I used natural peanut butter from Nuts To You brand
+- for the peanut butter: natural peanut butter from Nuts To You brand

 - for the dark chocolate: Cacao Barry Ocoa 70 % dark chocolate